RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-10-manage-that-openrov-tether.markdown

 After initial assembly, I noticed that there was an extra tab inside of the reel.
 I don’t know the original purpose for the tab, but since it appeared to interfere with tether operation, it had to go.
 Wire clippers and a dremel tool made quick work of the tab.
 The before & after photos tell the story.

 ###Attaching the Tether & Topside Adapter
 Now that you have a functioning reel with a slip ring, attach the twisted pair tether to the 1-meter orange extension cable.
-Hook splice, solder, hot glue, and heat shring did the trick for me.
+Hook splice, solder, hot glue, and heat shrink did the trick for me.

 The topside adapter can be attached to the top of the reel with Velcro, as shown in the photos throughout this article.
 Plug the green and white cables from the outer slip ring into the topside adapter, and you're ready to test the new tether management system.